What Are API Security Solutions?

 Because APIs are essential to the functionality of IT systems, API security is a business-critical endeavor.
 Successful attacks on APIs may have devastating consequences for an organization, including:

 • Financial losses.
 API attacks may enable cybercriminals to gain access to financial accounts and steal funds.
+For example, a global retailer that exposes e-commerce and mobile app APIs could face fraudulent transactions or inventory manipulation if APIs are compromised.
 Additional financial losses include legal fees, regulatory fines, compensation for customers affected by the attack, and the long-term impact of lost business opportunities.

 • Data breaches.
 Since APIs often handle sensitive data and personally identifiable information (PII), an API attack can result in data breaches that may lead to identity theft, financial fraud, and other malicious activities.